 Jump to:

 Red onion and celery provide extra nutrition, crunch, and flavor!
-Honestly, this vegan tuna salad gets tastier overnight as the flavors mingle.
+Honestly, this vegan tuna salad gets even better overnight as the flavors mingle.

-This recipe is totally versatile!
+This recipe is very versatile!
 You can add other veggies, sub store-bought mayo, experiment with the spices, and add dill pickles or sweet relish.

 The basic ingredients you'll need for vegan tuna salad are:

-- vegan mayo of choice - I highly recommend my oil-free mayo; it's rich and flavorful but made from whole foods and has half the calories of store-bought!
+- Vegan mayo of choice - I highly recommend my oil-free mayo.
+It's rich and flavorful but made with healthier ingredients, and it has half the calories of store-bought mayonnaise.

-- Old Bay seasoning - if you don't have Old Bay, use a pinch of celery seed, paprika, black pepper, and cayenne.
+- Old Bay seasoning - I use the original version, which consists of: celery salt, paprika, and spices, including red pepper and black pepper.
+Old Bay now sells other flavors of their popular seafood seasoning, which I'm sure would also taste great.
+If you don't have Old Bay, use a pinch each of celery seed, paprika, black pepper, and cayenne.

 How to Make Vegan Tuna Salad